 A correlation map obtained by calculating the correlation between variables at different spatial locations and a climate index.
-It is the special case of a climate pattern obtained for standardized variables and a standardized climate index, that is, the variables and index are each centred and scaled to have zero mean and unit variance.
-One-point teleconnection maps are made by choosing a variable at one of the locations to be the climate index. (continued on next page)
+It is the special case of a climate pattern obtained for standardised variables and a standardised climate index i.e., the variables and index are each centred and scaled to have zero mean and unit variance.
+One-point teleconnection maps are made by choosing a variable at one of the locations to be the climate index.